-We are the only four-year HTM program in North Dakota accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).
+We are the only four-year HEM program in North Dakota accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).

 The program has undergone this process to ensure students receive a quality education.
 The ACPHA guidelines and standards help us pursue excellence in the area of hospitality administration.
 Learn more about ACPHA ⇒